thefalc/instabread-codelab-sample/README.md

   }'
 ```

-We will create a route that has a similar structure but instead of accepting the plaintext values for `firstName`, `lastName`, and `email`, the API will expect Skyflow tokens.
+Our route has a similar structure, but instead of accepting the plaintext values for `firstName`, `lastName`, and `email`, the API expects Skyflow tokens.

 1. Enter the route details including the name, description, path, method, and content type.
-    1. **Name**: Enter “Moov Account Creation”.
+    1. **Name**: Moov Account Creation.
-    1. **Path**: The path value is `/accounts`.
-When combined with the outbound base URL, this maps to Moov’s API with the full path URL as [https://api.moov.io/account](https://api.moov.io/account)
+    1. **Path**: The path value is **/accounts**.
+When combined with the outbound base URL, it maps to Moov’s API with the full path URL, [https://api.moov.io/accounts](https://api.moov.io/accounts).
     1. **Method**: Skyflow connections support the following http methods: PUT, POST, PATCH, GET, DELETE.
-For the Moov account API, use the **POST** method.
+For the  account creation, use the **POST** method.
     1. **Content Type**: Skyflow connections support the following content types: JSON, XML, X_WWW_FORM_URLENCODED.
-For Moov, use the JSON content type.
+Select the JSON content type.
-1. Scroll down the page and complete the route mappings for the request body.
+1. Move down the page and complete the route mappings for the request body.

-    The request body is where you configure the specific fields in the request that Skyflow will process.
+    TThe request body configures the specific fields in the request that Skyflow will process.
 Currently, Skyflow supports two actions that can be performed on a field: **Tokenization** and **Detokenization**.

-    For this route, configure the connection to detokenize the request and extract the values associated with three fields: `profile.individual.name.firstName`, `profile.individual.name.lastName`, and `profile.individual.email` similar to the image below.
+    For this route, configure the connection to detokenize the request and extract the values associated with three fields: `profile.individual.name.firstName`, `profile.individual.name.lastName`, and `profile.individual.email`, like the example below.

 <p align="center">
   <img src="images/skyflow-moov-account-route.png" width="500" />
 </p>

-1. For this example, a response body will not be added.
-Click **Continue** and then **Create Connection**.
+1. Click **Continue > Create Connection**.

 #### Authenticate the connection-level service account